BulkGate/woosms/readme.txt

 **API & Custom Hooks**

-* Use Simple API to <strong>add functionalities you need</strong> to your WooCommerce store
+* Use Simple API to <strong>add functions you need</strong> to your WooCommerce store
 * Use <strong>custom hooks</strong> to add your own admin/customer notification to your WooCommerce SMS plugin

 = Powered by BulkGate =